mramshaw/ML_with_Missing_Data/README.md

 $
 ```

-Only the distributions have changed:
+The means for columns 3 and 4 are different, but otherwise it's mainly the
+ distributions that have shifted (as the zero values have been adjusted):

 ![Column 1](images/Column_1.png)